TheJacksonLaboratory/SVE/README.md

 python scripts/FusorSV/FusorSV.py -f scripts/FusorSV/data/models/default.pickle -L DEFAULT -r <FASTA> -i <vcfFiles> -p <THREADS> -o <OUT_DIR>
 ```

-#### Using self-training model (if S0 vcf is provided)
+#### Using self-training model (if S0.vcf is provided)
-According to S0 VCF, a new model will be generated and VCFs will be merged by the new model.
+According to S0.vcf, a new model will be generated and VCFs will be merged by the new model.

 ```
 python scripts/FusorSV/FusorSV.py -L DEFAULT -r <FASTA> -i <vcfFiles> -p <THREADS> -o <OUT_DIR>